djplaner/blog/docs/2014/02/17/making-us-stupid/index.md

----
+﻿---
 categories:
 - elearning
-date: 2014-02-17 11:58:01+10:00
-next:
-  text: '"Looking for a new "icebreaker" for #edc3100"'
-  url: /blog/2014/02/18/looking-for-a-new-icebreaker-for-edc3100/
-previous:
-  text: Needed updates to cc_attrib.pl
-  url: /blog/2014/02/15/needed-updates-to-cc_attrib-pl/
-title: It's making us stupid
-type: post
-template: blog-post.html
 comments:
 - approved: '1'
   author: beerc
   author_email: c.beer@cqu.edu.au
   author_ip: 138.77.29.67
   author_url: null
-      content: 'I suspect the problem here is that you are seeing learning and teaching as the overarching purpose of universities.
+  content: 'I suspect the problem here is that you are seeing learning and teaching
+    as the overarching purpose of universities.
 Its more like nuclear energy, except the barely controlled chain reaction happens with bureaucracy instead of atoms :)

     In all seriousness though, its the age old problem of the hand having to be re-engineered to match the hammer rather than the reverse.
 From an enterprise system''s perspective, its far easier to push change onto the user rather than change the enterprise system.
 And, to some extent, this makes sense.
 People can adapt whereas enterprise systems can''t.
 The trouble is that this only works up to a point where the system is no long fit for purpose, which is where we probably are right now.

     Col.'
   date: '2014-02-18 10:47:33'
   date_gmt: '2014-02-18 00:47:33'
   id: '950'
   parent: '0'
   type: comment
   user_id: '0'

-pingbacks:
+date: 2014-02-17 01:58:01
+next:
+  text: '"Looking for a new "icebreaker" for #edc3100"'
+  url: /blog/2014/02/18/looking-for-a-new-icebreaker-for-edc3100/
-    []
+pingbacks: []
+previous:
+  text: Needed updates to cc_attrib.pl
+  url: /blog/2014/02/15/needed-updates-to-cc_attrib-pl/
+template: blog-post.html
+title: It's making us stupid
+type: post
 ---
 A small frustration induced rant.